junglesta/junglestar.github.io/_products/custom.md

 layout: product
 name: custom
 title: amazing custom design
-description: "Junglestar, a small, flexible, One Stop Shop web agency.
-We do information architecture, screen design, deploy.
-Packed solutions all-included.
-Or top quality custom designs on the cheap.
-We help companies and individuals organize their communication.
-We grow relationships with clients.
+description: "Junglestar is a small, flexible, web agency.
+We do information architecture, screen design, code and deploy.
+We offer top quality custom designed websites at competitive prices.
+We design, produce and develop well thought user experiences.
+We grow relationships with clients."
-We design, produce & develop well thought user experiences.
-From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
 permalink: /offer/custom/
 question: "&quot;Yes I want this,<br>that and also...&quot;"
 bestseller: #true or empty (bestseller+bestvalue=cannot)